Nuisance and anti-social behaviour

 If appropriate we will arrange a meeting to:

-- for other low level incidents we will ensure we arrange to interview you within three working days.
+- for other low level incidents we will ensure we arrange to speak with you within fifteen working days.

 We can visit you at home if required.